radhika-athenian/MITRE-and-AI/README.md

    pip install -r services/graph/requirements.txt   # service-specific
    pip install -r services/analysis/requirements.txt  # service-specific
    ```
+4. All services communicate via **Kafka**.
+Redis is not used in this stack,
+   which avoids dependency conflicts.
-4. The `graph` service listens to classified alerts from Kafka and maintains
+5. The `graph` service listens to classified alerts from Kafka and maintains
    a directed NetworkX graph with a SQLite fallback.
 It runs alongside the
    `ingest` service using the provided Dockerfile in `services/graph`.
 Set the
    `ATTACK_JSON` environment variable to point to the local ATT&CK JSON file if
    available.
-5. The `analysis` service computes the top attack paths from the graph and
+6. The `analysis` service computes the top attack paths from the graph and
    re-ranks them using a simple Random Forest model.
-6. Build the service images with `make build`.
+7. Build the service images with `make build`.
-7. Start the stack with `make up` and stop it with `make down`.
+8. Start the stack with `make up` and stop it with `make down`.
-8. Run tests with `make test` and lint with `make lint`.
+9. Run tests with `make test` and lint with `make lint`.

 ## Branching Strategy